 3.34 Members will recall that from 2016/17, the Council will also be in receipt of Management Fees from the provider of the new leisure centre.
-The table below summaries the gross management fee that will receive from the contract.
+The table below summaries the gross management fee from the contract.
 This income has already been allowed for within the MTFS: